Where to Stay in Santorini - A Local's Guide

 If you want to spend some time shopping, Fira is filled with galleries, little boutiques, crafts shops, and tacky souvenir vendors.
 As the heart of the island, there’s shopping, dining, and accommodation to suit all budgets.
 Very little of the goods that you’ll see are unique to Santorini (or even Greece for that matter), but if you need something or are just looking for a memento from your time here, there are plenty of options.

 A couple of other nice activities are walking the 600 or so steps down to the old port (and taking the cable car back up), visiting the small but precious Prehistorical Museum followed by the incredible Akrotiri Archeological Site (they go together), and most importantly, exploring the caldera on the famous Fira to Oia hike.
+Start at the Atlantis Hotel and spend a few hours hiking and marveling at one of the best views anywhere in the world!

-If you’re looking for nightlife, Fira is the place to be.
+If you’re looking for nightlife, Fira is undoubtedly the place to be.
 Since many of the other towns on the island are quite small and don’t have much going on in the evenings, visitors flock here to have a night out.
 It’s not a crazy party destination like some other Greek islands (think Mykonos), but there are still plenty of clubs and bars where you can while the night away.

 2. Oia